 This girl was a year younger than me in my high school, so I reached out to her, as well as my best friend who worked in cancer research, to try to get as many opinions as possible.

-It’s one of the hardest things because you want the best care, but I tried not to go to Google because there’s too much information out there that possibly could be unreliable, that I really tried to find people who knew people who had gone through any sort of cancer and ask them, okay, who do you suggest?
-What do you think?
+It’s one of the hardest things because you want the best care.
+I tried not to go to Google because there’s too much information out there that possibly could be unreliable.
+I really tried to find people who knew people who had gone through any sort of cancer and ask them, “Okay, who do you suggest?
+What do you think?”

 If you don’t have connections, reach out via social media to maybe someone who knows somebody, because when you’re diagnosed, people just want to help you.